All College

 Thomas Aquinas College, New England

 Thomas Aquinas College continues to defy declining college enrollment trends, with a record number of freshmen and total students this academic year.
-In an October 11 article featured in Angelus, the National Catholic Register, and on its own website, the Catholic News Agency features the College among a list of faithfully Catholic colleges that have seen significant increases in enrollment over the past few years.
+In an October 11 article featured in Angelus, the National Catholic Register, and on its own website, the Catholic News Agency features the College among a list of faithfully Catholic schools that have seen significant increases in enrollment over the past few years.

 According to author Kate Quiñones, overall college enrollment in the United States has declined by approximately 12 percent since 2010, with enrollment at private four-year schools decreasing by 54 percent between 2010 and 2021.
 Thomas Aquinas College, on the other hand, has seen its enrollment numbers rise, especially since opening its New England campus in 2019.